askdkc/livewire-csv/README.md

 ## Setup Command

-You can run `livecsv-setup` command to publish nessesary migration files for this packkage.
+You can run `livecsv-setup` command to publish nessesary migration files and config file for this packkage.

 ```bash
 php artisan livecsv-setup